-Two human resource consultants will co-present about generational differences in the workplace at the upcoming Mercantile Bank of Michigan Breakfast Speaker Series hosted by the Haworth College of Business.
+The culture of the WMU football team will be the topic at the upcoming Mercantile Bank of Michigan Breakfast Speaker Series hosted by the Haworth College of Business.

 Tim Lester, WMU football head coach, will give a presentation titled “WMU Football: Culture Wins” at 8 a.m.
 Friday, Feb.
 23, in 2150 Schneider Hall.

 The event is free and open to the public and begins with breakfast at 7:30 a.m.
 Reservations are required and can be made below or by calling (269) 387-6059.
 Free parking is available in Fetzer Center Lot 72F.

 Lester was named the 16th head football coach in school history in January of 2017.

 He has risen through the coaching ranks after completing a Hall of Fame playing career at Western Michigan University.
 Lester was a four-year starter at quarterback at WMU from 1996-99, leading the Broncos to a Mid-American Conference championship appearance his senior season.
 Lester also made a stop as an assistant coach at his alma mater during the 2005 and 2006 seasons.

 After college, Lester played with the Chicago Enforcers of the XFL in 2001, the Nashville Kats and Carolina Cobras of the Arena Football League in 2001, and the Memphis Xplorers of the Arena Football League 2 in 2002.

 Lester earned his bachelor's degree in mathematics from Western Michigan University in 2000.
 He was inducted into the Western Michigan Athletic Hall of Fame in 2011.